FusionAuth/fusionauth-site/site/learn/expert-advice/security/guide-to-user-data-security.md

 Of course, you'll want to ensure your "BLT drive" is secure, but in this case you need to ensure that your application prevents your employees from falling prey to social hacks.

 The best way to prevent social hacking is to ensure that employees, more specifically customer service representatives, don't have too much power.
 For example, customer service representatives should not be able to change user passwords.
 Instead, they should only be allowed to send password reset emails to users so that the user can change their own password.
-You can also use push services like Twillio to send a code (also known as a one-time password) to the user's mobile phone.
+You can also use push services like Twilio to send a code (also known as a one-time password) to the user's mobile phone.
 The user then has to read the code back to the employee, who types it into your backend in order to be granted access to the user's account.

 ## 5. Summary {#summary}